 You are encouraged to study and to work on assignments together with others; collaboration is a basic learning technique.
 You may not take credit for the work of others.
+All work that you represent as your own must, in fact, be your own.
 You must understand and be able to explain all work that you submit.